-While we’re at it, we might as well discuss what makes bad questions bad.
+While we’re at it, we might as well discuss what makes bad ones bad.

 Good questions …

-Examples of the most basic types of questions – closed and open – are listed here.
+You can find examples of the two most basic types – closed and open – in a related article The Different Types of Questions.

 According to Monash Business School in Victoria, bad questions are any question that distorts the fundamental communication between the questioner and the respondent.